Thurles Golf Club weekly report

 Fixtures and results from Thurles Golf Club

-Results: 1st Fred Crowley, 2nd Kevin Laffan, 3rd Jim Ryan, 4th Darren Ryan.

-Captains Dinner: Joe Kerrigan and Marian Finn’s Captains’ Dinner takes place on Friday November 23.
-4 course meal followed by music with Seanie and James.
-Tickets cost €25 and are available from Ashling in the office.
-All members are welcome to what promises to be a great night!

-Table Quiz: Come and join Quizmaster William O’Grady for a Table Quiz on Friday November 30 at 9pm.
+Come and join Quizmaster William O’Grady for a Table Quiz on Friday 30th November at 9pm.
 Team of Four €20.
 Quiz will be followed by a Putting Competition.
 All are most welcome.

-Results: Sunday October 11 – 14 Hole Team of Three - 1st Jacqueline Corbett, Susan Troy and Ann Slattery (21) 63pts

-Ongoing Ladies Christmas Competition: The annual Ladies Christmas Nine Hole Competition is currently underway and will run until Wednesday December 12, your best 3 cards to count and you may play as many times as you like, this competition cannot be played on Tuesdays unless the Tuesday competition has been played first.
+The annual Ladies Christmas Nine Hole Competition will run until Wednesday December 12, your best 3 cards to count and you may play as many times as you like, this competition cannot be played on Tuesdays unless the Tuesday competition has been played first.
 Categories for this competition are 0-18, 19-27, 28-36 and 37-46.
 Further details available in the ladies locker room.

 Ladies AGM – Friday December 7